 “So you think I could slip in there and use it on Saturday afternoons?”

-On Saturday afternoon, I changed into a leotard and sweat pants, then grabbed my ballet slippers and cassette player.
-I hurried through the courtyard, dried leaves scudding in my wake,until I found the auditorium.
+On Saturday afternoon, I changed into a leotard and sweatpants, and grabbedmy ballet slippers and cassette player.
+I’d brought none of my pointe shoes to Africa.
+They had short life spans under the best of circumstances, and within a dozen sessions in this hot, humid environment, they would have been as soft as my infinitely more comfortable leather slippers.I hurried through the courtyard, dried leaves scudding in my wake,until I found the auditorium.
 The door was indeed unlocked.
 I trembled with excitement.
-Once inside, I opened the shutters that doubled as windows, letting light pour in.
+Once inside, I opened a few of the shutters that doubled as windows, letting light pour in.
 I surveyed the room, the size of an elementary school assembly hall.
 The stage, a narrow wooden platform rising three feet high, was hopeless.
 The floor, however, once cleared of chairs, made a perfect dance space.

 “Why did you stop?”

 I shook my head.
 “Just a college student, performing in a local company.”

 It felt odd to hear him compliment me.
 “Thank you,” I said, searching for my towel to mop my sweaty face.
 “How long were you watching?”